Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 But the Spirit flutters, shakes, and beats regularly.
 Hmm, sounds like some sort of vibrational frequency?
 Humans are made in the image of God.
 There is a relationship between the spiritual world and the physical world.
 Could it even have to do with frequencies and wavelengths?
 After all, the universe and humans are quantum fields and packages of energy.

 This blog post is an excerpt from chapter 4.7 of the book Origin of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Material World, Spiritual World.
+Please use the Social Network links just below to share this information from The Explanation, Material World, Spiritual World.
 Are They Compatible?